 Well. it definitely does.
-Good sleep and sleep in general plays a vital role in maintaining optimal health and well-being.
+Good sleep and sleep in general play a vital role in maintaining optimal health and well-being.
 According to the CDC (Centers for Disease Control and Prevention), 1 in 3 adults in the USA don’t get enough sleep.
 On sleephealth.org, they’ve published some more thought-provoking data stating that in the USA, 70% of adults report that they obtain insufficient sleep at least one night a month, and 11% report insufficient sleep every night.
 On advisory.com, they present an interesting fact that in 1942, Americans averaged 7.9 hours of sleep each night which is pretty enough to remain in good health.
-So what are the reasons for such dramatic sleep degradation and what consequences it brings?
+So what are the reasons for such dramatic sleep degradation and what consequences does it bring?
 Let’s find it out.

 According to a Medical News Today article, this gives 9 reasons why good sleep is essential.

 - Stronger Immune System

 - Lower risk of heart disease

 According to everydayhealth.com experts, the major factor behind the steep decline is the availability of technological advances that allow people to work and play 24/7.
 So are the Video Games to Blame?

 Do you like to sit for a couple of hours before going to bed with your favorite CSGO bets game or LOL?
 Then the Australian scientists have bad news for you.
 Flinders University professors found that video games have a bad effect on sleep.